-- I-75: Alternative 5 was run with I-75 managed lanes (10 lanes). - New Interchanges on I-75: FDOT will not be including any proposed interchanges within the District in this LRTP update that have not received Federal Highway Administration approval through the Interchange Justification Report process.
-However, upon the request of Collier County, FDOT included the four-laning of Everglades Boulevard and the I-75/Everglades Boulevard Interchange in the model network to meet the needs of the community. - Cost Feasible Strategic Intermodal System (SIS) projects: FDOT was exploring various funding strategies and, therefore, these four projects (I-75 and SR 29 segments that are partially funded in SIS Cost Feasible Plan shall remain in the LRTP network): - MAP ID #29: I-75 Managed Lanes north of Golden Gate Parkway - MAP ID # 53: SR 29 (SEGMENT D) [4175403] - MAP ID #54: SR 29 (SEGMENT E) [4175402] - MAP ID #46: SR 29 [4178784] - SIS Cost Feasible Plan update: The SIS 5-Year Plan (adopted July 2020) and the FDOT 2045 SIS Second 5-Year Plan (approved July 2020) were used to determine SIS roadway improvements through the year 2030.
+- Innovative intersections projects: Per FDOT, grade-separated intersections (for example, overpasses, singlepoint urban interchanges, and diverging diamond interchanges) are not explicitly coded in the D1RPM macro traffic forecast model network.
+Innovative intersection projects will remain on the Needs Plan and the Cost Feasible Plan, as appropriate. - I-75: Alternative 5 was run both with (10 lanes) and without (6 lanes) managed lanes. - New Interchanges on I-75: FDOT will not be including any proposed interchanges within the District in this LRTP update that have not received Federal Highway Administration approval through the Interchange Justification Report process.
+However, upon the request of Collier County, FDOT included the four-laning of Everglades Boulevard and the I-75/Everglades Boulevard Interchange in the model network to meet the needs of the community. - Cost Feasible SIS projects: FDOT was exploring various funding strategies and, therefore, these four projects (I-75 and SR 29 segments that are partially funded in SIS Cost Feasible Plan shall remain in the LRTP network): - MAP ID #29: I-75 Managed Lanes north of Golden Gate Parkway - MAP ID # 53: SR 29 (SEGMENT D) [4175403] - MAP ID #54: SR 29 (SEGMENT E) [4175402] - MAP ID #46: SR 29 [4178784] - SIS Cost Feasible Plan update: The SIS 5-Year Plan (adopted July 2020) and the FDOT 2045 SIS Second 5-Year Plan (approved July 2020) were used to determine SIS roadway improvements through the year 2030.
 In October 2020, FDOT Central Office put an indefinite hold on development of the FDOT 2045 SIS Cost Feasible Plan update because of COVID-related revenue forecasting issues.
-Therefore, FDOT reverted back to the 2045 SIS Cost Feasible Plan (adopted 2018) for use in determining SIS roadway improvements for the years 2031 to 2045. - Innovative intersections projects: Per FDOT, grade-separated intersections (for example, overpasses, single-point urban interchanges, diverging diamond interchanges) are not explicitly coded in the D1RPM macro traffic forecast model network.
-Innovative intersection projects will remain on the Needs Plan and the Cost Feasible Plan, as appropriate.
+Therefore, FDOT reverted back to the 2045 SIS Cost Feasible Plan (adopted 2018) for use in determining SIS roadway improvements for the years 2031 to 2045. - CAV: Included 35 percent of the vehicle fleet being CAV.